 I completed my Masters in Computer Science in May 2014 at Johns Hopkins and worked at LTN Global Communications before starting my PhD.
 I received my B.A. in Cognitive Science from Johns Hopkins in May 2012.
 As an undergraduate, I was a research assistant in the Language Acquisition lab.
 For more information about my experiences, see my resume.

-I am interested in building networked systems that maintain correct operation and predictable performance, even in the presence of partial failures or compromises.
-I am currently working on applying intrusion-tolerant principles to create SCADA systems (particularly for the power grid) that can continue to operate correctly and at their required levels of performance even when part of the system has been compromised by a sophisticated attacker.
+I am interested in building dependable infrastructure, or networked systems that maintain correct operation and predictable performance, even in the presence of partial failures or compromises.
+I am currently working on applying intrusion-tolerant principles to create SCADA systems for the power grid that can continue to operate correctly and at their required levels of performance even when part of the system has been compromised by a sophisticated attacker.
+We have recently released version 1.0 of the Spire intrusion-tolerant SCADA system, which is designed to withstand malicious attacks at both the network level and the system level.
+Spire successfully withstood a red team attack conducted by Sandia National Laboratories at Pacific Northwest National Laboratory (PNNL) from March 27 to April 7, 2017.

 I am additionally interested in consistent state maintenance in the presence of failures, including approaches such as Paxos and Extended Virtual Synchrony, as well as resilient (including intrusion-tolerant) systems more generally.